hannawong/ColXLM/README.md

 - Lack of understanding of hypernyms, synonyms, and antonyms.
 For example, *"sneaker"* might match the intent of the query *"running shoes"*, but may not be retrieved.
 - Fragility of morphological variants (e.g. *woman* vs. *women*)
 - Sensitivity to spelling errors
-- Inability to support cross-lingual search
+- Inability to support multilingual search

 Although Yelp rewrites the query by query expansion and spelling correction before sending it to search engine, the capacity of this method is still limited.
 Therefore, we intend to add a neural-network-based model trained with large amount of text to complement the lexical search engine in ad-hoc multilingual retrieval.